r-kara/Emotion-Detector-CNN/README.md

 ## Execution Steps

 ### Data Cleaning
-1. Download the dataset on your computer
+1. Download the dataset on your computer.
 2. Open the Main.py file.
-3. Update the paths to the paths chosen for each emotion class
+3. Update the paths to the paths chosen for each emotion class in the Main.py file.
-4. Call the clean_folder method and put your path as a parameter
+4. Call the clean_folder method and put your path as a parameter.
 5. Run the script to apply preprocessing steps to the dataset images.

 ### Data Visualization
-1. Download the dataset on your computer
+1. Download the dataset on your computer.
 2. Open the Visualization.py file.
-3. Update the path of your data set folder at the top of the code (it is indicated)
+3. Update the path of your data set folder at the top of the code (it is indicated).
 4. Make sure the label of classes remains in this format: happy, surprised, engaged and neutral.
 5. Run the script to generate visualizations of the dataset.